james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 The above random walks start at the origin at $$t=0$$ and take uncorrelated steps from then on.
 This is easy to simulate, as every step is independent of every other step.
-Let us now imagine how these trajectories look to an observer moving backwards in time[^c].
+Let us now imagine how these trajectories look to an observer moving backwards in time.
 The walkers start in a wide distribution, take fairly random steps, but then magically converge at the origin at $$t=0$$.
 Suppose you wish to find the statistics of this process from the point of view of this backwards observer: given that they observe a walker at position $$x_t$$ at time $$t$$, what are its transition probabilities for the step to time $$t - 1$$?
 (Equivalently, we could forget about the time reversal and ask about the statistics of a path conditioned on its intersecting $$(t, x_t)$$, but that's less fun.)